XilongYang/xilong.site/src/001_The_Binary_Representation_of_Float_Numbers_IEEE_754.md

 3e99999a
 ```

-The result is not actually $3E999999_{16}$, this is because the float-point number arithmetic has some round rules.
+The result is met our expectations.